lee2sman/nosebook/_posts/2024-11-30-learn-without-ai.md

 categories: [programming, art, AI]
 ---

+*update: added some further thoughts at the end*

 Not long ago, in an online listserve I'm part of, a digital artist announced they were working on a retro video game, programmed in an emulator, creating a game in that system's original language and operating system, a 40-year old game console, the Sega Genesis.
 "I'm not much of a musician," they said.
 "How is.." and then rattled off some machine learning models to find out whether folks recomended any particular ones for generating game soundtracks.

 Art is about making interesting choices.
 If you're trying out writing a game for an ancient platform, in an old language with particular constraints, that's a choice the artist made to try out something, outside their normal environment, to see what else is out there in the world, and to challenge oneself.
 It's also a part of learning a tradition and seeing what working in an older pattern or technique still has to teach us in the contemporary moment.